Saif al-Islam Gadhafi Fast Facts

 July 28, 2015 - A court in Tripoli sentences Gadhafi to death in absentia.
 Gadhafi is not at the trial; he was last known to be held by a militia group in the northwestern city of Zintan.

 June 10, 2017 - The Abu Bakr al-Sideeq militia says in a statement that Gadhafi, whom they have held since 2011, was released under a "General Amnesty Law" passed by Libya's House of Representatives.
-A close associate of Saif told CNN Gadhafi was released on June 9 but would not reveal Gadhafi's current location, citing security concerns.
+A close associate of Saif tells CNN Gadhafi was released on June 9 but does not reveal Gadhafi's current location, citing security concerns.